openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

   (create, delete and so on) can have some attempts failed and re-tried ( ``5 attempts`` by default) due to an HNAS connection limitation ( ``max of 5`` simultaneous connections).

-* Hitachi NAS Platform iSCSI driver is now deprecated and will be removed on Pike release.